UC-JARRD/group-project/docs/Git commands manual.md

 ## **2. Initialize the local folder.
 Do it once (first time)**

 Do it once (first time) to create a .git folder in your directory/repository on a local machine.
+Choose the folder on your PC and go into it using `cd` command and then execute the command `init`.

 ```
 git init